-South Carolina Medical Malpractice Lawyers Advocate for Veterans and their Families in Federal Court
+South Carolina Military Medical Malpractice Lawyers Representing Families in Federal Court

-When VA doctors or hospitals breach standards of care, special rules and procedures come into play
+When VA and military doctors or hospitals breach standards of care, special rules and procedures come into play

 Not until after the end of World War II was it possible for individuals to sue the United States government for its employees’ negligence.
 So-called “sovereign immunity,” an ancient doctrine that forbade “suing the king” was invoked to prevent lawsuits against government agencies and employees.
 In the interest of justice, in 1946, Congress enacted the Federal Tort Claims Act (FTCA).
 The FTCA provides a limited waiver of “sovereign immunity” by the United States and allows private individuals to sue for torts (civil wrongs) committed against them by government employees in the course of their work.

-The majority of FTCA cases handled by McGowan, Hood & Felder, LLC, involve medical malpractice claims against military or veterans’ hospitals, tried by South Carolina medical malpractice attorneys.
-Other personal injury lawyers represent clients in cases involving exposure to toxic chemicals.
-They work in close consultation with medical experts, toxicologists, and investigators to uncover any evidence of government negligence in the production, transportation, or storage of toxic materials.
+Many cases handled by McGowan, Hood & Felder, LLC, involve medical malpractice claims against military or veterans’ hospitals, tried by South Carolina medical malpractice attorneys.

 When government negligence causes personal injury